jesus-333/Variational-Autoencoder-for-EEG-analysis/New Code/README/README_training.md

 ## Shell
-For train the models from a shell simply run the command:
+For train the models from a shell (e.g. fish, Windows power shell etc) simply run the command:
 ```
 python path/to/file/train_model_name.py
 ```